 The hour-long music session is structured according to a theme, with songs pre-selected by staff members.
 Songs are selected based on copyright availability, as well as their popularity and appropriateness for the inter-generational public library setting.
 Themes and dates are listed above, and the next month’s song packet will be available at each session.
 Songs will also be projected on a screen during the session for ease of viewing.
 We are unable to distribute the songs electronically due to copyright restrictions.

-Contact Laura Gardner in Local History or Heather Reedy in Circulation for more information, questions, or details about the Ukulele Circle.
+Contact Laura Sperry in Local History or Heather Reedy in Circulation for more information, questions, or details about the Ukulele Circle.